 For example, carvel construction is a method used for building a solid wood boat while molding is applied when building a fiberglass boat (though you can build a plywood boat and coat it with a fiberglass finish).

 As the method used for building a plywood Jon boat boat is the most “user-friendly” this is another reason behind our decision to chose this construction material.

 Just as different construction methods are needed when using different materials, different tools and equipment are also required.

 For example, welding equipment is needed when building an aluminum boat and a mold or plug must first be constructed for a fiberglass build.

 However, only simple common wood tools, that you most likely already have at home, are all that is needed for building a plywood boat.

 Construction glue and other more specialized materials can be sourced cheaply locally or online.

 Home-made plywood boats are very popular nowadays due to the availability of good plywood, its cheap price, how easy it is to work with it, and because it is so buoyant.

-Plywood is not only easier to work with than other types of materials but the actual construction method utilized when building a plywood Jon boat is much less complicated than those employed when using other materials such as aluminum.
+Plywood is easier to work with than other types of materials.
+Additionally, the actual construction method utilized when building a plywood Jon boat is much less complicated than those employed when using other materials such as aluminum.

 The first step when building a plywood flat bottomed boat is to ensure you have the correct tools and materials that will be needed during the building process.